Skip to main content

 According to Figure 3 and the data table below, in over fifty years, 2012 was the hottest year with 1306 cooling degree days, and 1992 was the coolest year with only 628 cooling degree days.
 Figure 3 compares Nebraska's cooling degree days each year (the blue line) to what is considered normal (the lighter blue line).

 Figure 4 compares cooling degree days with the degree day normals for each month during the most recent year that data is available and the prior year.
 Cooling degree days are usually found during the cooling season, or summer, but there can be cooling degree days during the fall and spring, too.
-With the exception of January 2006, the period from November to February of each year consistently has zero (0) cooling degree days in Nebraska.
+With the exception of January 2006 and February 2024, the period from November to February of each year consistently has zero (0) cooling degree days in Nebraska.
 Zero (0) degree days for any month indicate that temperatures reached levels that homes and businesses required minimal or no cooling.

 July is normally the peak of summer in Nebraska.
 In other words, July usually has the most cooling degree days.
-In 2021 and 2022, Nebraska had the most cooling degree days in August and July, respectively, as observed in Figure 4.
+In 2023 and 2024, Nebraska had the most cooling degree days in August and July, respectively, as observed in Figure 4.

 Cooling Degree Days and Degree Day Normals for Nebraska

-1970 – 2022
+1970 – 2025

 YearJanFebMarAprMayJunJulAugSepOctNovDecTotal